temporalio/cli/temporalcli/commandsmd/commands.md

         * `Default: <default-value>.` - Sets the default value of the option.
 No default means zero value of the type.
         * `Options: <option>, <option>.` - Sets the possible options for a string enum type.
         * `Env: <env-var>.` - Binds the environment variable to this flag.
+        * `Hidden.` - Marks the option as hidden in the help text.
       * Options should be in order of most commonly used.
     * Also can have single lines below options that say `Includes options set for [<options-set-name>](#options-set-for-<options-set-link-name>).` which is the equivalent